festusaigbogun/festusaigbogun/README.md

 - 👋 Hi, I’m Festus Aigbogun
 - 👀 I’m interested in analyzing data to to give valuable insight to businesses
-- 🌱 I possess proficiency in Microsoft Excel, Power BI, SQL, and Python
+- 🌱 I possess proficiency in Microsoft Excel, Power BI, Tableau, and SQL
 - 💞️ I’m looking to collaborate on collaborating on Data Analytics projects
 - 📫 You can reach me via my email festuspapy@gmail.com and through Linkedin @https://www.linkedin.com/in/festus-aigbogun-2a97a1276